 Gerda survived six years of concentration camps and forced labor with an iron will.
 She always hoped something good will occur.
-In the last stages of the war she along with 300 other women was forced to march in very bad weather by the Germans to escape the advancing US army.
-She was one of the 120 women who survived this ordeal.
-The US army finally rescued her at Volary.
-(Now in Czeskoslovokia).She was unrecognizable when the US army rescued her and the first man who treated her as a woman was the man she married later, a US army officer Kurt Klein.
+In the last stages of the war, she along with 300 other women were forced to march in very bad weather by the Germans to escape the advancing US army.
+She was one of the 120 women, who survived this ordeal.
+The US army finally rescued her at Volary (Now in Czeskoslovokia).She was unrecognizable when the US army rescued her and the first man who treated her as a woman was the man she married later, a US army officer Kurt Klein.

 A Moving Account

-Throughout the book her steely character in the face of adversity stands out.
+Throughout the book, her steely character in the face of adversity stands out.
 Gerda’s description of the despair and darkness of the prison camps makes compelling reading.
-She recounts how she and her friends created their own world of friendship and love in the concentration camps.
+She recounts how she and her friends created their world of friendship and love in the concentration camps.

 Freedom in America

 After the war, Klein became a naturalized American citizen.
 She has three children and eight grandchildren.
 Her story is presented in the film ‘Testimony’, which is a permanent exhibit at the US Holocaust Memorial Museum.
 She was appointed by Bill Clinton to the governing council of the museum in 1997.